 French Onion Deviled Eggs

 I admit I have been on a Deviled Egg kick lately!
-I love my Bacon Deviled Eggs, Buffalo Chicken Deviled Eggs, and these French Onion Deviled Eggs aren’t too shabby, either!
+I love my Bacon Deviled Eggs, and Buffalo Chicken Deviled Eggs, and these French Onion Deviled Eggs aren’t too shabby, either!
 It’s fun to have a variety of this popular appetizer to serve your family and guests.
 Eggs provide a lot of nutritional value, both from the egg whites and the yolks, so I always have eggs on hand.
 I love hard-boiled eggs as a snack, and dressing them up a bit as French Onion Deviled Eggs is a treat to enjoy once in a while.

 Ingredients for French Onion Deviled Eggs

 With just a few additional ingredients to a traditional Deviled Egg recipe, you will be reminded of the classic French Onion Dip with these French Onion Deviled Eggs.
+In fact, if you want to skip the egg yolks altogether, try filling the egg whites with just the dip!

-Love deviled eggs, but hate the process of getting the eggs ready?
+The Perfect Boiled Eggs: Love deviled eggs, but hate the process of getting the eggs ready?
 For easy-to-peel hard-boiled eggs, cover the eggs with cold water (there should be about a 1/2 inch of water above of the eggs), bring the water to a boil, stirring occasionally to balance the egg yolks, cover, and then remove it from the heat.
 Let the eggs sit in the hot water for 14 minutes.
 Pull the eggs out and immediately shock them with an ice bath for about 5 minutes.
 Lovely, crater-free deviled eggs.
 To make the peeling of the egg a bit easier, hold the egg under cool water as you peel.

 Row of French Onion Deviled Eggs

-How to Make French Onion Deviled Eggs
+How To Store French Onion Deviled Eggs

 Bite taken out of French Onion Deviled Egg